WilliamLwj/PyXAB/paper.md

 (commonly known as nodes) hierarchically, and treat each sub-domain to be an un-evaluated arm as in the multi-armed bandit problems [@bubeck2011X; @azar2014online].
-However, such $\mathcal{X}$-armed bandit problems are much harder than their multi-armed counterparts, since the number of sub-domains increases exponentially as the partition grows, and the hierarchical structure/Lipschitzness assumption implies internal correlations between the ``arms".
-Therefore, directly applying multi-armed bandit algorithms to such problems would infeasible and more complicated algorithms are developed [@Grill2015Blackbox; @shang2019general; @li2021optimumstatistical].
+However, such $\mathcal{X}$-armed bandit problems are much harder than their multi-armed counterparts, since the number of sub-domains increases exponentially as the partition grows, and the hierarchical structure/Lipschitzness assumption implies internal correlations between the "arms".
+Therefore, directly applying multi-armed bandit algorithms to such problems would be infeasible and more complicated algorithms are developed [@Grill2015Blackbox; @shang2019general; @li2021optimumstatistical].

 Despite the popularity of this area, most of the algorithms proposed by the researchers are either not open-sourced or